zMoooooritz/stapy/README.md

 Further use-cases and applications can be found in the [examples](https://github.com/zMoooooritz/stapy/tree/master/examples).

 ## Development
 To build this project, run `python setup.py build`.
-To execute the unit tests, run `python setup.py test`
+To execute the unit tests, run `python setup.py test`.